Does cephalexin treat ear infections in dogs

 Additionally, if your pet experiences changes in behaviour, like increased irritability or lethargy, this may signal that something is wrong.
 Any discharge from the ears, especially if it’s dark or has an unusual consistency, warrants a trip to the vet.
 Early intervention can prevent more serious complications down the line.

-See also How to treat grass with dog urine
+See also How to treat uveitis in dogs

 For those who’ve dealt with similar situations, you know the urgency that can arise.
 I once had a labrador that developed an issue that seemed minor at first, but it escalated quickly.
 The vet was able to provide immediate relief with a suitable treatment plan.
 Waiting too long can lead to chronic issues, so don’t hesitate to reach out for expert advice.